alexfernandez/alexfernandez.github.io/2023/avis-aeterna.md

 Even better, hydrogen can be extracted directly from the air!

 Now, I am not an industrial engineer:
-I studied physics and have been working with computers for a couple of decades.
+I studied Physics and have been working with computers for a couple of decades.
-But I like to explore if a concept is at least feasible from a physical point of view, and if the technology is at least there.
+But I like to explore if a concept is at least feasible from a physical point of view, and if the technology is there yet or requires further developments.
 You may remember my previous attemps at a
 [space launcher](http://pinchito.es/2018/building-space-launcher)
 or [helping the climate change crisis with trees](http://pinchito.es/2023/climate-change-trees).